aqilahqi/users-list/README.md

-# Kiratech Users List (kiratech-users-list)
+# Users List

-a technical assessment to display a list of users and preview their details
+display a list of users and preview their details

+## What I used
+- Vue 3
+- Quasar
+- Pinia
+- Axios

 ## Install the dependencies
 ```bash